philippe554/excelextract/README.md

 2. It identifies the `headerrow` within the specified `sheet`.
 3. It reads the cells in the `headerrow` starting from the resolved `startcolumn` to the resolved `endcolumn` (or the auto-detected `endcolumn`).
 4. For each non-empty cell found in this header range, it uses the cell's string value as the `name` for an output CSV column.
 5. It generates an internal column definition for each detected header, setting its `value` to reference the corresponding cell in the table data rows.
-The `type` for these auto-generated data columns defaults to `"string"`.
+The `type` for these auto-generated data columns defaults to `"auto"`.
 The `trigger` defaults to `"nonempty"`.
 6. If `sourcefilecolumn` is specified, it adds an additional column definition *before* the detected data columns.
 This column uses the specified name as its header, has `"type": "string"`, its value is the internal `%%FILE_NAME%%` token, and its `trigger` is set to `"never"`.
 7. These auto-generated column definitions are combined with any columns explicitly listed under the `columns` key in the export job.
 8. The tool then implicitly sets up a row loop based on the resolved `startrow`, `endrow`, and `count` parameters and proceeds to extract data using the combined list of column definitions for each row in that loop.